moparisthebest/wireguard-proxy/README.md

  Common Options:
- -h, --help                      print this usage text -st, --socket-timeout <seconds> Socket timeout (time to wait for data)
+ -h, --help                      print this usage text -V, --version                   Show version number and TLS support then quit -st, --socket-timeout <seconds> Socket timeout (time to wait for data)
                                  before terminating, default: 0

  Environment variable support:
- For every command line option, short and long, if you replace all leading - with WGP_, and replace all remaining - with _, and uppercase the whole thing, if you don't specify that command line option we will read that environment variable for the argument. boolean arguments are true if anything but unset, empty, 0, or false.
+ For every long command line option (starting with --), if you replace the leading -- with WGP_, and replace all remaining - with _, and uppercase the whole thing, if you don't specify that command line option we will read that environment variable for the argument. boolean arguments are true if anything but unset, empty, 0, or false.